 Top Tips on using soap substitutes

-Dos and Don’ts for using emollient soap substitutes
+For other general washing requirements, the following Dos and Don’ts are useful tips for using emollient soap substitutes:

 DON’T use soaps, bubble baths or foaming shower gels, which tend to dry and irritate the skin.
 If it bubbles or foams it dries the skin.